uf-hobi-informatics-lab/GatorTron-Prediction/readme.md

 Note:
 1) the entity between [s][e] is the paragraph we used for text classification
 2) in the test.tsv, you can set all labels to neg or False or whatever, because we will not use the label anyway
-3) We recommend to evaluate the test performance in a separate process based on prediction. (see **post-processing**)
+3) We recommend evaluating the test performance in a separate process based on prediction. (see **post-processing**)
-4) We recommend using official evaluation scripts to do evaluation to make sure the results reported are reliable.
+4) We recommend using official evaluation scripts to evaluate to make sure the results reported are reliable.
 ```
 - Special Tags
-> we use 2 special tags to identify entities
+> We use 2 special tags to identify entities
 ```
-# The defaults tags we defined in the repo are
+# The default tags we defined in the repo are
 EN_START = "[s]"
 EN_END = "[e]"